 The earliest record of the name being used for the name of the town can be found on an 1814 map of the area.
 An earlier map from 1808 also references the name but spells it “Killdevil Hills.”

 So, where did the name Kill Devil Hills come from?
 One theory is that the name derived from rum, possibly originating from the Caribbean Islands or New England, that was “strong enough to kill the devil.”
 In the early 1700’s, Virginia’s William Byrd wrote, “Most of the Rum they get in this Country … is so bad and unwholesome, that it is not improperly called ‘Kill-Devil,’” proving the rum was already referred to that name.
 Evidence suggests that this rum would have eventually made its way to the Outer Banks islands due to shipwrecks, pirate activity and general ocean traffic along the Eastern seaboard.

 As to how the town adopted the name?
 One story says that a vessel carrying barrels of rum wrecked off the “sand hills”, possibly providing a geographic location reference for other sailors.
 Some versions of the story go so far as to say that bottles of rum from the shipwreck were recovered by locals who stored them in the sand dunes.

-Another possible explanation comes from the local killdeer bird.
+Another possible explanation for how the name "Kill Devil Hills" originated comes from the local killdeer bird.
 The area was so populated with the species that it earned the nickname “Killdeer Hills.”
-With differences in dialect as the name was repeated, both orally and on paper, this could easily have transitioned overtime to “kill devil,” especially if “kill-devil” was a spirit found in the area and someone misheard the word "killdeer."
+With differences in dialect as the name was repeated, both orally and on paper, this could easily have transitioned overtime to “kill devil,” eventually becoming "Kill Devil Hills."

 Some explanations are more mythical.
 One local legend tells the tale of a banker who once attempted to do business with the devil and ended up trapping him in one of the area’s many tall sand dunes.